-Olivia Wilde Directed ‘Booksmart’ Gets a Hilarious Trailer After SXSW 2019 Premiere
+Olivia Wilde-Directed ‘Booksmart’ Gets A Hilarious Trailer After SXSW 2019 Premiere

 “Unfortunately, I think there are a lot of high school movies that don’t embrace the high stakes of the adolescent experience.
 There’s a lot about being a teenager where it feels like life and death; you’re completely self-focused at that age.
 So I wanted to make a movie that felt as high-stakes as an action movie.
 I wanted it to be the ‘Training Day’ of high school comedies.”

-Her approach definitely seems obvious in the trailer, as it’s clear that the film focuses on a different aspect of the teenage high school experience that has not yet been explored in films.
-Or have been depicted very much through a male perspective, where hooking-up and other external relationships were given more priority than any internal sense of self.
-Wilde is even being applauded thoroughly on social media for this innovative approach as well.
+Her approach definitely seems obvious in the trailer, as it’s clear that the film focuses on a different aspect of the teenage high school experience that has not yet been explored in films, or have been depicted very much through a male perspective, where hooking up and other external relationships were given more priority than any internal sense of self.
+Wilde is being applauded thoroughly on social media for this innovative approach as well.

 Booksmart releases everywhere on May 24.